ABS

 A financial contract where two parties agree to:

-There is a final or intermittent settlement, based on cash, or delivery of securities/loans.
+There is a final or intermittent settlements, based on cash, so neither party technically needs to own the reference asset.

 Returns are generally measured and benchmarked to a particular index.
 Tracking error is the difference between the performance of a particular portfolio and the benchmark.